emranxec/MyLearning/README.md

 - The apply() method
 - The andThen() method

-Hence this functional interface which takes in 3 parameters namely:-
+This functional interface which takes in 3 parameters namely:-

 - T: denotes the type of the input argument
 - U: denotes the type of the second argument to the function